viesturz/klipper-toolchanger/README.md

 This repository is a fork of [klipper-toolchanger](https://github.com/viesturz/klipper-toolchanger), for [Tapchanger](https://github.com/viesturz/tapchanger).

 It contains all the lastest codes that is compatible with [MissChanger](https://github.com/VIN-y/MissChanger).
+For further documentation, please go to that repository.

 # Installation